-The Group has been an assertive player in the electrical components market over the last 12 months.
-Revenue in the electrical component segment was \$59.3 million for the year compared to \$48.5 million in the previous year.
-The focus on cost efficiencies has contributed to segment profit before tax increasing by 11% to \$7.7 million.
+The Group continues to be assertive player in the electrical components market over the last 12 months.
+Revenue in the electrical component segment was \$60 million for the year compared to \$59.3 million in the previous year and segment profit before tax of \$6.5 million.
+(2019: \$7.7 million) after also taking into account the impact of adoption of AASB 16 during the year.